 General research interests: Research in the Fish Ecology Lab focuses on the conservation of aquatic systems in the western and central U.S. Current and past projects can be classified into three general areas: 1) effects of global change on diversity-ecosystem function relationships in streams, 2) evaluation of patterns and processes regulating species diversity and habitat associations of fishes in streams and reservoirs, and 3) dynamics of non-coevolved fish assemblages.

 Post Doctoral Associates and Graduate Students

-My research will attempt to quantify the movement of native species in the San Juan River basin of Colorado, New Mexico, and Utah.
-Fishes studied include, but are not limited to, bluehead sucker, flannelmouth sucker, and roundtail chub.
+My research quantifies the movement of native and nonnative species in the San Juan River basin of Colorado, New Mexico, and Utah.
+Native fishes studied include, but are not limited to, bluehead sucker, flannelmouth sucker, and roundtail chub.
 Currently, my approach will utilize two primary tools: 1) GIS to identify species distribution among habitats in the San Juan basin based on historical and contemporary fish data and 2) PIT tag studies to track movement rates of native fishes within and between habitats.